tailintalent/mela/README.md

 After installing the above requirements, install the custom Gym environment by first going to the gym/ folder, then run:

 	$ pip3 install -e .
+The main experiment files can be found under the directory variational/Experiments/